duckbox72/duckdev.org/README.md

 Self-driven passionate developer, commited to detail, who loves to continually learn and to create intelligent meanigful solutions to real world problems.

-Solid experience working with a number of technologies in development and data-science, covering from several languages, architectures, frameworks and database solutions to the most popular data analisys and visualization libraries, as well as a number of oriented to AI and machine learning libraries.
+Solid experience working with a number of technologies in development and data-science, covering from several languages, architectures, frameworks and database solutions to the most popular data analysis and visualization libraries, as well as a number of AI and machine learning specific libraries.

-In that spirit i'm very excited to contribute with something that really impacts on people's lives.
+In that spirit I'm very excited to contribute with something that really impacts on people's lives.